FarisDelija/vinculum-odoo/qr_code_odoo/README.md

 - ✅ **Full customization** - modify and extend as needed
 - ✅ **No external dependencies** - everything runs in your environment

-**Perfect for:** Companies with existing Odoo deployments who want Vinculum's digital business card capabilities integrated directly into their system.
+**Perfect for:** Companies with existing Odoo deployments who want Vinc's digital business card capabilities integrated directly into their system.

 ## 🌟 Overview

-Vinculum replaces paper business cards with intelligent, dynamic digital cards that:
+Vinc replaces paper business cards with intelligent, dynamic digital cards that:
 - **Capture leads automatically** through built-in forms directly into Odoo CRM
 - **Track every interaction** with detailed analytics
 - **Integrate seamlessly** with Odoo's built-in CRM and email marketing